 What is Sarcoma?

 Sarcoma is a rare cancer of bones and connective tissue.
-Connective tissue refers to highly specialised group of issues that maintain the form of body and provide internal support.
-For example, the muscles, bones, adipose tissue (fat), cartilage, ligaments etc are all a type of connective tissue.
-So any cancer arising from muscles, bones, fat etc is termed Sarcoma.
-Since it can arise from variety of tissues (fat, bone, cartilage, muscle etc), there are more than 60 subtypes of Sarcoma.
+Connective tissue refers to a highly specialized group of issues that maintain the form of the body and provide internal support.
+For example, the muscles, bones, adipose tissue (fat), cartilage, ligaments, etc are all a type of connective tissue.
+So any cancer arising from muscles, bones, fat, etc is termed Sarcoma.
+Since it can arise from a variety of tissues (fat, bone, cartilage, muscle, etc), there are more than 60 subtypes of Sarcoma.

 What are symptoms of Sarcoma?

-Sarcoma originating in the bone is painful to begin with which worsens over time and is associated with swelling in the affected region.
+Sarcoma originating in the bone is painful, to begin with, which worsens over time and is associated with swelling in the affected region.
 Bone sarcoma (Osteosarcoma, Ewing’s Sarcoma) usually occurs in growing children and young adolescents.
-It can cause weakening of bones resulting in fracture.
+It can cause the weakening of bones resulting in fracture.
 Some patients may attribute these symptoms to any prior antecedent trauma.
 Sometimes, these patients are wrongly being treated for infection, thus delaying the correct treatment which may have a bearing on the final outcome.